CMSLabIITK/rhoprint/README.md

 See [`CITATION.cff`](CITATION.cff).

 > **Zenodo DOI: pending.** The repo is owned by the CMS Lab GitHub org; a
-> permanent Zenodo DOI will be minted once someone with org access enables
+> permanent Zenodo DOI will be minted.
-> the GitHub→Zenodo integration and cuts a tagged release.
-Until then, cite
-> the GitHub repository and version tag directly.

 ## License